The Velvet Gang's Space Shuttle

 I Love Boosters, dir.
 Boots Riley, 2026

 In I Love Boosters, the Velvet Gang are artists, organizers, and shoplifters.
 They operate out of a former chicken restaurant in the Bay Area, dressed in colourful platform boots and faux fur.
 Director Boots Riley presents this as cohesion rather than contrast.
-The film is interested in synthesis as an activity, not as an outcome: the experience of building something real—a crew, a code, a style—before the world gets hold of it and decides what it means.
+He’s interested in such synthesis as a way of being—as an activity, not as an outcome.
+The Velvet Gang, like Riley himself, apply their creativity toward the unlikely synthesis of seemingly disparate pieces, before the world gets hold of it and decides what it means.

 The Velvet Gang’s vehicle is a Ford Aerostar.
 With a trailer hitch.
 It’s an understated counterweight to the Gang’s extreme style.
 But it also has a distinct character of its own.